 Part of the Division of Cardiothoracic Surgery, Cedars-Sinai's Lung Transplantation Program was founded in 1988.
 It was the first isolated lung transplant program in the western United States.

-Today, Cedars-Sinai offers the Lung Cancer Clinic, as well as the Cedars-Sinai Heart Institute, to provide a full range of screening, diagnostic, therapeutic and management services to those who suffer from chronic lung conditions, including emphysema, asthma and lung cancer.
+Today, Cedars-Sinai offers the Lung Cancer Clinic, as well as the Smidt Heart Institute, to provide a full range of screening, diagnostic, therapeutic and management services to those who suffer from chronic lung conditions, including emphysema, asthma and lung cancer.